cris1403/CHD-project-slidify/index.md

 * We have built a risk assessment tool for estimating a person 10-year risk of having a heart attack

-* Heart disease has been the leading cause of death worldwide
+* Heart disease has been one leading cause of death worldwide

 * Risk factors are variables that increase the chances of a disease

 * Key to successful prediction of CHD: identifying the most important risk factors

 ---